Schedule Page

 Game Storm, Portland, March 21-24: A must-attend Northwest favorite, Game Storm is home to the world’s greatest game development club (sorry, Seattle) and James Ernest was there playing, teaching, learning, and creating.
 Blog post coming soon; watch the video here.

 Kawaii Kon, Honolulu March 29-31: March looked busy already, you say?
 Trip to Hawaii, you say?
 You don’t say!
-James Ernest made a surprise visit to the Aloha State in what he hopes will be the first of many, demoing the heck out of his latest games at Kawaii Kon.
+James Ernest made a surprise visit to the Aloha State, demoing the heck out of his games at Kawaii Kon.

 Intergalactic ConQuest, Sacramento, April 13-15: James Ernest attended this humble con in 2023 and invented The Harvest, and this year he went back for more gaming and more inspiration.
 Read all about it here.